 Electronic submission: Email a double-spaced PostScript™ (.ps) or portable document format (.pdf) file, not exceeding 1 Mb.
 The files must be clearly identified by name in a separate covering message, and the full title of the paper and all author names must be clearly stated.
 The address for all email submissions is

 The subject line must contain the word "Submission".
 For all other queries, contact us

-Hard copy: Send two copies of the paper, at least one of which should be double-spaced.
+Hard-copy submission: Send two copies of the paper, at least one of which should be double-spaced.
 All submissions must be accompanied by a covering letter stating the full postal addresses and affiliation of all authors.

-Send hard copy submissions to:
+Send hard-copy submissions to: